 What lives inside the Campanile?
-Who was Phoebe Apperson Hearst?
 How many Olympic medals have Cal Bears amassed over time?
 What is Cas9?
 Explore historic milestones, traditions, major discoveries, influential people who helped shaped our university, and more below.
-Come back as we add more stories throughout the year.

 Explore Other Stories

 Every winter, we are inundated with precautionary steps for preventing the flu.
 Avoid sick people.
 Wash your hands.
 Cover your mouth.
 And, most importantly, get a flu vaccine.